Mission to Mars

 Families can talk about...

-What similarities do you see to other science fiction movies, most notably "2001?"
+What similarities do you see between this film and other science-fiction movies, most notably 2001?

 |Theatrical release date:||March 10, 2000|